Nonparametric Regression for 3D Point Cloud Learning

-where $\mathcal{E}(m)$ is a penalty function with details given in Section 3.1, and $\lambda$ is the roughness penalty parameter.
-A larger $\lambda$ leads to a less fluctuating $m$.
-If $\lambda$ goes to infinity, our estimator shrinks to linear functions where the roughness penalty $\mathcal{E}(m) = 0$.
-A proper penalty parameter $\lambda$ balances the goodness of fit for the data and the volatility of estimated functions.
-We propose to seek for the minimizer of (\ref{EQ:mhatlambda}) in $\mathcal{S}_d^{r}(\triangle)$ and denote it as $\widehat{m}_{\lambda}$, which is the \textsf{Trivariate Penalized Spline over Tetrahedral partition} (TPST) estimator of $m$.
+and $\rho_n$ is the roughness penalty parameter.
+We aim to find the minimizer of (\ref{EQ:mhatlambda}) in $\mathcal{S}_d^r(\triangle)$, denoted as $\widehat{m}_{\rho_n}$, which is the \textsf{Trivariate Penalized Spline over triangulation} (TPST) estimator of $m$.
+The tuning parameter $\rho_n$ controls the smoothness of the fitted spline function.
+A larger $\rho_n$ leads to a less fluctuating function.
+If $\rho_n$ goes to infinity, our estimator shrinks to linear functions where the roughness penalty $\mathcal{E}(s) = 0$.
+On the other hand, when $\rho_n = 0$, the estimator becomes the standard unpenalized least squares spline estimator.
+A proper penalty parameter $\rho_n$ balances the goodness of fit for the data and the volatility of estimated functions.

-0.1in \textbf{3.1.
-Tetrahedral partitions} .10in In this section, we describe the details of implementing the TPST method.
-For the penalty function in (\ref{EQ:mhatlambda}), we consider